Making every contact count

 - Binge and high-risk drinking is now concentrated in particular areas of London that also have the highest alcohol related admissions to hospital.

-Making every contact count has been identified as an integral part of delivering the prevention agenda.
-It is central to the NHS Five Year Forward View, Health Education England Mandate, Local Government Association priorities and the NHS Standard Contract.
+Making every contact count is central to the NHS Five Year Forward View, Health Education England Mandate, Local Government Association priorities and the NHS Standard Contract.
 All London sustainability and transformation plans identify it as a priority.

 We are working with Public Health England, London Councils, Academy of Public Health, the Association of Directors of Public Health for London and the Greater London Authority.
 Four key areas will form the ‘Health Promoting Places and Making Every Contact Count Programme’: